 Dr. Daniel Nelson

 Dr. Nelson is a board certified orthopedic surgeon with more specializing care in sports medicine, arthroscopic surgery, joint reconstruction and the treatment of fractures.
 He graduated in 1977 from University of Dallas with a bachelor’s degree in biology and went on to receive his medical degree in 1982 from the University of Texas Health Science Center Medical School.
 His surgical internship and orthopedic residency were both obtained from the University of Texas Health Science Center.
 He completed his residency in 1987.
 He is a member of the American Academy of Orthopaedic Surgeons.
 He is married with four children and is an active member in his church and within the community.

 Dr. Adams received his medical degree in 1970 from the University of Texas Medical Branch.
 He then went on to complete his general surgery internship and orthopedic surgery residency through the University of Texas which he completed in 1975.
 Dr. Adams completed his fellowship training in hand surgery in 1980 with the University of Loma Linda University Medical Center.
 He has been an active member of the American Society of Surgery of the Hand since 1986.
 He also holds a certificate of Added Qualification in hand surgery and is a member of the Utah Medical Association.

-Inpatient Rehab Services Director
+Rehab Services Department

-Todd Garner PT, MPT
+Kevin Crutchfield, PT, MPT

 Gary Gray, PT